-The Biodiversity Human Capital Development Strategy is a response to Strategic Objective 2 of the National Biodiversity Framework (2007), which called for a national strategy to address transformation and scarce skills, and remains a priority in South Africa's Second National Biodiversity Strategy and Action Plan 2015-2025 (DEA, 2015).
+The Biodiversity Human Capital Development Strategy (BHCDS) is a response to Strategic Objective 2 of the National Biodiversity Framework (2007), which called for a national strategy to address transformation and scarce skills, and remains a priority in South Africa's Second National Biodiversity Strategy and Action Plan 2015-2025 (DEA, 2015).
 Its development was initiated by the South African National Biodiversity Institute (SANBI) with a core funder, the Lewis Foundation (www.thelewisfoundation.co.za), and several implementation leads and partners in the broadly defined biodiversity sector.
 In 2019 a group of sector organisations proposed a mid-term review for the implementation of the BHCDS and set up a steering committee for the review.
 The Terms of Reference were compiled by the steering committee in September 2019, following which a call was put out for a team to undertake the review.
 The Environmental Learning Research Centre (ELRC) at Rhodes University submitted a proposal in response to the call, which was accepted.
 The review was undertaken during 2020-2021 using a strategy evaluation methodology approved by the steering committee, and both primary and secondary data.
 Methods consisted of key stakeholder interviews, a broader employer survey, analysis of skills supply and financial data, a stakeholder analysis, and case studies of implementation programmes.
 Several existing evaluations were utilised including two GreenMatter evaluation reports.
-The review aims to inform the further implementation of the strategy in the next 10 years, and to renew and expand commitment to biodiversity skills and transformation among relevant organisations, through stakeholder participation.
-Hence the review outcomes have been discussed and the recommendations further developed with stakeholders at a Mini Environmental Skills Summit in March 2021, to shape future priorities, and potentially revising implementation structures.
+The review aims to inform the further implementation of the strategy in the next 10 years, and to renew and expand connections with biodiversity organisations, by obtaining stakeholder input and participation.
+Hence the review outcomes will be discussed and the recommendations further developed with stakeholders at a Mini Environmental Skills Summit in March 2021, with a view to shaping both future priorities, and potentially revising implementation structures.